dlotnyk/cia_home/README.md

 Computing in the arts.
 Home works

-File muz_2.py contains some algorithms to harmonize tune and save changes into msxz file which can be opened in MuseScore app
+File muz_2.py contains some algorithms to harmonize tune and save changes into msxc file which can be opened in MuseScore app